 # of Players

 Raiders of the North Sea is a worker placement game from Renegade Game Studios brought to a variety of digital platforms by Dire Wolf Digital.
 Players recruit Viking crew members and resources in order to raid various settlements across the map.
 Players collect victory points throughout and once there are a limited amount of settlements left unraided, the game ends.
-This typically takes about 30 minutes.
+This typically takes about 30 minutes, although that can be cut down closer to 20 if you turn on the animation speed up option.

 Raiders offers a very simple twist on traditional worker placement mechanics.
 On your turn, you place the worker in your hand, taking the action you placed it on and then you retrieve a worker that was on the map at the start of your turn, also taking that action.
 There are three different types of workers, represented by colors, and certain actions can only be done by workers of a certain level, while others give you differing returns based on the type of worker used.
 These mechanics are pretty fantastic, as the need to acquire certain types of workers at the end of your turn in order to do what you want to on your next turn will often change your strategy of what actions you want to take.
 The game also starts with only the lowest level workers available and it’s not until players start raiding that the more advanced workers become mixed into the game.